-Examples

-Use:

-January 23, 2003
+Examples:

+Instead of: Use: 23-01-2003 January 23, 2003 We can reasonably speculate that young adults want to hear about terrorism and security issues.
 Young adults are likely to want to hear about terrorism and security.

-Did you know that you can file your tax returns on the Internet?
+Tax payers are encouraged to e-file their tax returns.
+Did you know that you can file your tax returns on the internet?